 A UTI is an infection anywhere in the urinary tract.
 The urinary tract makes and stores urine and removes it from the body.
 An infection occurs when bacteria get into the urine and begin to grow.
 Urinary tract infections (UTIs) are common in the general public, more common in the elderly, and even more common in nursing home residents due to their physical and/or mental conditions that require that level of care.

 The woman's symptoms became more profound over the next four days, resulting in severe changes in her mental status.
-Oakwood staff continued to make observations about the woman that should have warranted intervention, including rising levels of creatinine, cloudy/concentrated urine, and a deepening decline in mental status but failed to prevent the progression of her UTI.
+Oakwood staff continued to make observations about the woman that should have warranted intervention, including rising levels of creatinine, a waste product excreted by the kidneys that is one of several measures used by doctors to determine the function of the kidneys.
+The records also show cloudy/concentrated urine and a deepening decline in mental status.
+But, allegedly anyway, no one did anything to revent the progression of her UTI.

 Plaintiffs claim that new onset urinary retention is a warning sign of a UTI and required an immediate investigation.
 A urinalysis would have discovered this UTI.
 So plaintiffs' claim that prudent and attentive nursing home would have done a urinalysis and notified the physician of the results of the urine culture and sensitivity timely to prevent the delay in initiating treatment of the resident's UTI.Additional Comments